Viper Documentation

 Stablecoin Balances on Home Screen

-Your USDC and USDT balances are displayed on the home screen alongside your SOL/ETH/BNB balance whenever each is at least $0.10.
+Your USDC and USDT balances are displayed on the home screen alongside your SOL/ETH/BNB/HYPE balance whenever each is at least $0.10.

 No fees: Stablecoin swaps are completely free — no platform fee is charged on any direction (native↔USDC, native↔USDT, or USDC↔USDT) on any chain.
 Stablecoin swaps also do not count toward your daily P&L and are not shown in your trade history.